dyne/softwarepassport/backend/README.md

 </h4>

-IPR is the backend service that powers by [Licensechain](https://github.com/dyne/licensechain) a service that allows to scan git repositories and check compliancy for [Reuse Tool](https://reuse.software).
+Software Passport is the backend service that powers by [Licensechain](https://github.com/dyne/licensechain) a service that allows to scan git repositories and check compliancy for [Reuse Tool](https://reuse.software).

-The IPR backend is an a
+The Software Passport backend is an a

 Abstract description like: 🚧 Zenroom is a software in **ALPHA stage** and are part of the [DECODE project](https://decodeproject.eu) about data-ownership and [technological sovereignty](https://www.youtube.com/watch?v=RvBRbwBm_nQ).
 Our effort is that of improving people's awareness of how their data is processed by algorithms, as well facilitate the work of developers to create along [privacy by design principles](https://decodeproject.eu/publications/privacy-design-strategies-decode-architecture) using algorithms that can be deployed in any situation without any change.